Setup user authentication using Microsoft/Azure AD

 Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)

-to be your Authress Custom Domain url.
+• Set the Redirect URI to be your Authress Custom Domain url.
 This is the domain you set up in your Authress account.
-We'll assume for this example it ishttps://login.company.com
+We'll assume for this example it is https://auth.yourdomain.com and therefore the redirect URI is https://auth.yourdomain.com/login.
+And then click Register.
+This value is available in your new Authress Connection for Microsoft in the Complete Setup section of the connection.

 And then copy this value to the App Registration in Azure:

-App Client Configuration
+App Client Configurationโ€‹

-Now that the App is created in Azure we can copy the Client ID
+Now that the App is created in Azure we can copy the Client ID from the portal and store it in Authress:

-App Client Secret
+App Client Secretโ€‹

 The next step is to generate the App Client Secret.
-To do that click Add a certificate or secret
+To do that click Add a certificate or secret in the Azure Portal (If you have already done this the hyperlink may say 0 certificate, N secret, click that instead.):

-, enter a useful description and an Expiry date, and then copy the Secret Value
+Then click New client secret, enter a useful description and an Expiry date, and then copy the Secret Value (not the secret ID) back to the Authress Connection:

-Validate the configuration
+Validate the configurationโ€‹

 Now the setup is complete and you are ready to test connection.
-You can test the connection in the Authress Connection configuration by clicking Test Connection
+You can test the connection in the Authress Connection configuration by clicking Test Connection:

 When everything is configured correctly you'll see the test login success screen: